bennorth/countdown-numbers-solver/write-up/index.md

 ## Implementation

-For the implementation, I split the task after generating the *k*-node *n*-ary trees and choosing which *k* cards from 6 they applied to, and dumped representations of those trees as ‘programs’ for a stack-based machine.
+For the implementation, I split the task after generating the *k*-leaf-node *n*-ary trees and choosing which *k* cards from the complete set of six cards they applied to, and dumped representations of those trees as ‘programs’ for a stack-based machine.
 The instructions this machine understands are “push card's value onto the stack” and “pop the top *N* values off the stack, combine them with *OP*, and push the result back on the stack”.
 The operation *OP* can be addition or multiplication.
-The program is then equivalent to the reverse Polish notation (postfix) representation of the expression.
+The program is then equivalent to the Reverse Polish Notation (postfix) representation of the expression.

 The exploration of the choices of which inputs to invert is deferred until evaluation time.
 At the time the programs are generated, we don't know the values of the cards, so the program refers to `card[0]` up to `card[5]`, leaving the values to be filled in at evaluation time.

+For example:

 <figure>
   <img src="images/sample-indexed-tree-2.png">